 - Aftercare and alumni support services

-Addiction can impair a person’s judgment and cloud their thoughts, making it difficult for them to see and understand the ways that substance abuse is affecting their life.
+Addiction can impair a person’s judgment and cloud their thoughts, making it difficult for them to see and understand the ways that substance use is affecting their life.
 This can prevent a person from accepting that they need help.